anidhamal/SDC-Term3/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Model Documentation

+## Prediction
+Based on the Sensor Fusion data of all vehicles, looped through all the vehicles to find out in which lane the vehicle belongs to.
+Once we knew lane of the vehicle, found out if that vehicle is ahead of our vehicle or the right or left side of our vehicle.
+If the other vehicle doesn't belong to our direction, simply moved with next vehicle data.
+If the vehicle is on right or left side of our vehicle, found out safe distance if we need to take that lane.

+## Behavior
+If the car ahead of ego vehicle is slow, checked if there's no vehicle on right or left side in safe distance.
+If no vehicle is in safe distance, changed lane otherwise reduced the speed of ego vehicle.
+If there's no car ahead of ego vehicle, increased the speed smoothly up to the maximum speed considering jerk.

+## Trajectory generation
+Now we know which lane and what speed to follow, used `Spline` to get trajectory generation for the ego vehicle.
+Here considered previous waypoints and updated only affected waypoints ahead of the car.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).